-Asian shares up on China efforts despite virus worries
+Stocks rise on hopes China virus damage can be curbed

-TOKYO (AP) — Asian shares rose Wednesday on optimism that China’s latest actions may help curtail some of the expected economic damage from the virus outbreak.
+TOKYO (AP) — Stock markets rose Wednesday on optimism that China’s latest actions may help curtail some of the expected economic damage from the virus outbreak.

+Investors welcomed a decision by China’s central bank to inject $57 billion into its markets.
+The move is the latest step by Beijing to soften the financial blow of the recent virus outbreak.

+Worries about the potential global economic impact of a protracted outbreak rattled markets in recent weeks, erasing the S&P 500’s gains last month.

 The gains reflected a broad rally on Wall Street overnight that drove the Dow Jones Industrial Average more than 400 points higher and gave the S&P 500 its best day in more than five months.